lammps/lammps/doc/src/fix_vector.rst

 values, they are stored as rows in a global array, whose number of rows is growing.
 The resulting vector or array can be used by other :doc:`output commands <Howto_output>`.

+The optional *nmax* keyword can be used to restrict the length of the vector to the given *length* value.
+Once the vector is filled, the oldest entries will be discarded when new entries are added.

 One way to to use this command is to accumulate a vector that is time-integrated using the :doc:`variable trap() <variable>` function.